Best AI Visibility Platforms in 2026

 Intelligence platforms sit between monitoring and execution.
 They do not just show you where you stand.
 They analyze why you stand there and predict what changes would improve your position.
 Content creation is typically advisory, not automated.

 AthenaHQ provides AI visibility intelligence with a focus on citation prediction.
-As of June 2026, its ACE (AI Citation Engine) feature scores your existing content on its likelihood of being cited by AI search engines and tells you what to change before you change it.
-It tracks 9 AI search engines on its self-serve plan, which is among the highest engine counts at this price point.
+As of June 2026, its ACE (AI Citation Engine) feature scores your existing content on its likelihood of being cited by AI search engines and tells you what to change before you change it, though ACE itself is reserved for the Enterprise tier.
+It covers 9 models on its $295 Starter plan, among the highest engine counts at this price point, and there is a free Essential tier to start.

 Best for: Teams with existing content operations that want intelligence to guide what they publish next.